twangodev/ogis/web/src/routes/docs/api/authentication/+page.md

 1. **Keep your secret safe** — Never expose it in client-side code or version control
 2. **Use environment variables** — Store secrets in `OGIS_SECRET` or similar
 3. **Rotate secrets periodically** — Update your secret and redeploy
-4. **Use HTTPS** — Always serve your OGIS instance over HTTPS to prevent signature interception
+4. **Use HTTPS** — Always serve your ogis instance over HTTPS to prevent signature interception

 ## Server-Side Only